moba/aqbanking-scripts/README.md

 Aqbanking stores its data in ~/.aqbanking.

+## update.sh

+`update.sh` is work in progress to fetch updates and intelligently merge new transactions to a continuously complete CSV export.
+It is meant to be run periodically, e.g. via cron.
+At this point it is a demo, and you will likely  want to test it and customize to your own needs.

 ## fetch.sh

 This fetches data via HBCI using aqbanking and puts it into `data/`.
 It needs to know which month you're interested in and does not do any sophisticated checking whatsoever.